 This study employed a mixed methods approach, adopting a convergent parallel research design whereby quantitative and qualitative data were collected at the same time and analyzed separately.
 This design was chosen to effectively integrate the strengths of both quantitative and qualitative data, allowing for a more comprehensive analysis by combining their insights within a single study while addressing the limitations of each approach.
 Four primary schools that were having common characteristics such as playgrounds, school farms, and other necessary facilities were chosen from ward centres of the four division of Mbulu town council using stratified sampling technique.
 The same sampling technique was used to select 68 students after dividing them in strata of the grade they are studying, gender and the types of extracurricular activities they prefer.
 Purposive sampling was used to select 60 parents whom their children study in selected primary schools; as well as four chairpersons of the school committee were also selected based on their responsibilities.

-Data from students and parents were gathered using structured questionnaires with Likert scale to tick the most appropriate response which present the level of support they received and their knowledge of extracurricular contributions to pupils’ academic achievements respectively.
+Data from students and parents were gathered using structured questionnaires with Likert scale to tick the most appropriate response which the level of support they received and their knowledge of extracurricular contributions to pupils’ academic achievements respectively.
 The focus group discussions which were moderated by the researchers were conducted with parents together with chairpersons of the school committee.
 Each category of data was subjected to the relevant data analysis methods.
 For instance, qualitative data obtained from open-ended questionnaires and focus group discussions were analysed using content analysis method, where data were organised based on themes and narrative.
 The quantitative data from closed-ended questionnaires was analysed through the descriptive statistics method computed by using Statistical Package for Social Sciences (SPSS Version 20) and information has been summarized in tables of frequencies and percentages.

 3. RESULTS AND DISCUSSION